-All applied parts (B, BF & CF) and earthed (e.g. enclosure class I) and non-earthed accessible conductive parts or non-conductive accessible parts (enclosure class II) are grouped together and connected to the earth via the $1k\Omega$ measuring device (body model).
+All applied parts (B, BF & CF) and earthed (e.g. enclosure class I) and non-earthed accessible conductive parts or non-conductive accessible parts (enclosure class II) are grouped together and connected to the earth via the $1 k\Omega$ measuring device (body model).

-The $1k\Omega$ measuring device (MD - equivalent to that used in the IEC 60601 standard - see 1.3) is positioned in the leakage return path to earth.
+The $1k\Omega$ measuring device (MD - equivalent to that used in the IEC 60601 standard - see IEC 60601 body model) is positioned in the leakage return path to earth.